Evaporating universes: Introduction

-The HRT formula can also be thought of as a particular manifestation of ER=EPR \cite{erEpr}.
-ER=EPR however is expected to be more general than for asymptotically AdS spacetimes; thus the above HRT extension can be thought of as a manifestation of ER=EPR for asymptotically flat spacetimes.
-An interesting application of ER=EPR is to model black hole evaporation.
+The RT formula, along with its covariant extension the HRT formula \cite{Hubeny:2007xt}, can also be thought of as a particular manifestation of ER=EPR \cite{erEpr}.
+ER=EPR however is expected to hold beyond asymptotically AdS spacetimes, and thus so should the HRT formula.
+This motivated a recent proposal extending the HRT formula to asymptotically flat spacetimes \cite{gupta2025entangleduniverses}, which can be used to study flat spacetime versions of systems that were previously analyzed via AdS/CFT.
+One such application is to model black hole evaporation.
 Here the entangled black hole-radiation system is dual to a connected wormhole, referred to as a ``quantum octopus".
 More concretely, one may take the entangled system at an instant of time (a snapshot) and collapse the radiation quanta into black holes.
 These `radiation black holes' are entangled with the evaporating black hole and via ER=EPR form a connected wormhole geometry.

 The utility of this geometrical description of the black hole-radiation system lies in the fact that the entanglement entropy between the black hole and radiation can now be computed via the RT formula by finding the minimal surfaces in the geometry.
 The entanglement entropy is important as its behavior is at the heart of the black hole information paradox.
 Hawking's original computation using semiclassical methods \cite{hawkingradiation} opened the question of whether information was conserved or destroyed in the evaporation process.
 Hawking himself later argued that the evaporation process violates unitarity, which would result in the entanglement entropy increasing monotonically with time \cite{Hawking:1976ra}.
 Page instead argued the process should be consistent with unitarity, and thus the entanglement entropy must have a turning point, known as the Page time, when the entropy begins to decrease \cite{page1,page2}.
 Recent work suggests that applying the quantum extremal surface (QES) formula \cite{Engelhardt_2015} to models of black hole evaporation in AdS/CFT yields the Page curve for the entropy \cite{Almheiri:2019psf,Penington:2019npb,Almheiri_2020}, which is taken to be the litmus test for unitary evaporation.